MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex2_adaptive_protection.md

 1. Select the **Data leaks quick policy** you just created.

 1. Review the recommendation in the flyout page for the policy.
-You have a warning stating **Sequence trigger required indicators are not selected**.
+You have a warning stating **Sequence trigger required indicators are not select**.
 To resolve this warning, select **Edit policy**.

 1. On the **Choose a policy template** page, select **Next**.